Apoc70/PowerShell-Scripts/Exchange Online/Add-CustomCalendarEvents/README.md

 Written by: Thomas Stensitzki

-THe supporting script Add-EntraIdAppRegistration is based on content published by [Andres Bohren](https://blog.icewolf.ch/archive/2022/12/02/create-azure-ad-app-registration-with-microsoft-graph-powershell)
+The supporting script Add-EntraIdAppRegistration is based on content published by [Andres Bohren](https://blog.icewolf.ch/archive/2022/12/02/create-azure-ad-app-registration-with-microsoft-graph-powershell)

 ### Stay connected